ianw1974/zimbra-build-scripts/README.md

 PROJECTDIR=zimbra
 ```

 only change these if you really, really need to, otherwise the build process might fail if the two values above are incorrectly supplied, or you put on a partition that doesn't have enough disk space to build Zimbra.
+Please also note, if you git pull my repository in the future, the changes you made will disappear and will need to be made again before you attempt to build.
+This functionality exists for the advanced user who would like a bit of customisation.

 Once you have done all the changes you need, build Zimbra by running: